 In the normal course of events, this experience is likely to follow the award of the degree: successful applicants are those who are able to communicate to the course selection panels the ways in which they have brought to the work experience the psychological knowledge, theories, evidence and practices which they have learned, and how these have informed and influenced their work.
 There is no strict criterion in terms of length or quantity of the experience: quality, relevance and the application of psychological knowledge in practice are likely to be the most important factors - broad rule of thumb would be at least two years’ full-time equivalent.

 As a guide to potential applicants, we have listed below a sample of practical experiences which the course team consider would be relevant and helpful to your application.
 The list is by no means exhaustive.
 Work can be either voluntary or in a paid capacity:

-- Work as an assistant psychologist or volunteer in a school or CAMHS setting, whether in a permanent post or for a temporary project.
+- Work as an assistant psychologist, volunteer in a CAMHS setting,

 - Completion of a postgraduate course in psychology (eg. a Masters in Applied Psychology) or education, especially if there is a practical/placement component.